amazzoli/GeomDraw/docs/code_docs.markdown

 // Using the Drawer object to draw drawer.Draw(pentagon)

-// Saving the image as png in the default project foler SaveImages drawer.SavePng("pentagon")
+// Saving the image as png in the default project folder SaveImages drawer.SavePng("pentagon")
 ```
 *Output*